 As at February 28, 2014, the Company entered into promissory note agreements for advances of \$643,905 bearing interest at 12% per annum.
 These promissory notes are not secured and are repayable on demand.
-During the year ended February 28, 2015, the Company received a \$5,000 repayment and was recorded as a repayment of advances on the statement of operations.
+During the year ended February 28, 2015, the Company received a \$5,000 repayment.

-As at February 29, 2016, the Company provided a full valuation allowance for the recovery of the advances and accrued interest.
+As at February 28, 2017, the Company provided a full valuation allowance for the recovery of the advances and accrued interest.
 The Company will continue to pursue collection of the promissory notes.